genevaers/DevOps/DB2CHECK/README.md

 ## Configuration file

 This contains the userid, password, url of DB2 target and a matching value for the name of schema.
-For example:
+It must be located in your home directory.
 <pre>
 USERID
 RACFPWD